 Getting ready for an audit can be stressful, but with enough preparation, it can be done successfully.
-This article will help you understand how to prepare for an audit. the must-read guide for accountants
+This article will help you understand how to prepare for audit and the importance of auditing.

 An external auditor is a third party that provides unbiased opinions.
 Since they are not bound by any conflict of interest, they can provide more accurate and unbiased reports.